MarekSlenker/vcf_prune/README.md

 python2 VCF_prune.py -v test_data -w 100 -d 0 -m 0.4 -minf 0.05 -maxf 0.95 -p 5 -n 4 -o test -s
 ```
 results will appear in test_data directory.

+&nbsp;
+### How to cite
+**Use the following formula:** ... vcf files were pruned using the vcf_prune.py script available at https://github.com/MarekSlenker/vcf_prune.

+&nbsp;
+### Other questions not covered here and reporting problems
+If you have a question or you encounter a problem, please see [issues](https://github.com/MarekSlenker/vcf_prune/issues) and feel free to ask any question.
+The authors will do their best to help you.